 This meltdown plunges London’s political economy and civil society into recession and crisis, highlighted by the riots of 2011 and by the ‘Brexit’ referendum vote of 2016.

-Londoners continue to feel the ongoing impact of the meltdown and its legacy throughout the second decade of the 21st Century.
+Londoners continue to feel the ongoing impact of the meltdown and its legacy throughout the second decade of the 21st Century – and the Covid-19 global 0f 2020-21 pandemic kills thousands and freezes the city’s economy.

-London Intelligence will examine this ongoing legacy – and whom it hits – and the political and social tensions that inevitably arise.
+London Intelligence examines this ongoing legacy – and whom it hits – and the political and social tensions that inevitably arise.